Visual Art Exhibits at the Port Theatre

 Phil Ashbee is a contemporary artist and “Salmon Coming Home” is his personal interpretation of traditional west coast art.
 This modern vision was found through an internal process, utilizing modern techniques and materials as well as traditional ones.

-*Donors : Anonymous donor, Dr. Stanley Eng, Margaret and Ted Strongitharm, PRAqua Supplies Ltd, Mary Magrega, Port Theatre Volunteer Fund & Dee & Jim Dawson.
+*Donors : Anonymous donor, Dr. Stanley Eng, Margaret and Ted Strongitharm, PRAqua Supplies Ltd, Mary Magrega, Port Theatre Volunteer Fund & Dee and Jim Dawson.
 Thank you!